robang74/roberto-a-foglietta/323-ai-driven-fact-check-can-systematically-fail.md

 2. While trying the same fact-checking with my own text written at the beginning of this post, leads to N-negative outcomes, apparently.
 Because as soon as I kick in with my own knowledge the fact-checking turns to be positive. -- lnkd.in/d4sfp6ud

-Without surprise, we as Westerners have a lot of reliable information about what Chinese are doing but opacity about what we are doing, how and why.
-Morale: fact-checking can be also a trap, when it is provided by an unqualified entity or an AI which weights information from a set of sources that are aligned even if they are supposed to be independent.
+Without surprise, we as Westerners have a lot of reliable information about what Chinese are doing but we are opaque about what we are doing, how and why.

+**Morale**: fact-checking can be also a trap, when it is provided by an unqualified entity or an AI which weights information from a set of sources that are aligned even if they are supposed to be independent.

 ----